Manohar International Airport

+In financial year 2024–25, the airport handled over 4.6 million passengers, which is a little more than its current maximum capacity of 4.5 million passengers per year.
+On an average, the airport handles around 100 aircraft movements and about 15,000 passengers daily.
+It is the 16th-busiest airport in India.
+It is named after the former Minister of Defence and the former Chief Minister of Goa, Manohar Parrikar.

+The airport was completed and opened on 11 December 2022 and operations started from 5 January 2023 with the first flight by IndiGo.
 It was expected to be completed by the financial year 2019–2020, but was delayed due to a Supreme Court order that impeded work on site, and also due to the ongoing COVID-19 pandemic, which caused lockdowns, restrictions, and curfews, resulting in lack of labor and delays in construction.
-The airport was completed and opened on 11 December 2022, with operations starting from 5 January 2023 with the first flight operated by IndiGo.

-The concession period for the greenfield project is 40 years with a possible extension of another 20 years through a bid process.
+The airport is built under the Build Operate Transfer (BOT) model in four phases, with the first phase costing a total of ₹1500 crore.

 The airport will cater to 4.4 million passengers in the first phase and 13.1 million by the end of the fourth phase.
+The concession period for the greenfield project is 40 years, with a possible extension of another 20 years through a bid process, and the revenue share payable by the concessionaire to the government is 36.9%.

 The airport will operate on a hybrid model with 30% cross-subsidy, and the concession offers 232 acres of land for commercial city-side development for a period of 60 years.